DRIVING LESSONS - £10 EACH!

 No, you can drive yourself out of the Liverpool test centre, if your car is insured properly.
 The pass certificate is your qualification.
 Keep a note of your driver number (that's the number on your provisional licence which begins with the first five letters of your surname) and the number on your pass certificate when you send your pass certificate away to get a full licence.
 They may be needed for documentation purposes and make a record incase your application gets lost.

-GOT A QUESTION WE HAVE NOT ANSWERED?
+HAVE A QUESTION WE HAVE NOT ANSWERED?
 ASK THE INSTRUCTOR!